DV Reform Efforts

 In November of 2004, she reached out for help battered to her county-funded domestic violence agency The El Dorado Women’s Center today known as Center for Violence Free Relationships.
 She was turned away and told to –“return home” with the excuse that the batterer occupation as an investigator prevented them from providing her with shelter.

-Malfeasance of DV Agencies, Public Safety, and the Judicial System
+Malfeasance by DV Agencies, Public Safety, and the Judicial System

 After being denied shelter from her local DV agency, she hid her car at the local bus depot covering it with branches that had fallen during a recent storm with a note inside her car that read; “I am a Domestic Violence Victim please do not tow my car”.